GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/07.061-070/06.Yield-Not-to-Temptation/docs.md

 ---
+title: |
-title: 66.
-Yield Not to Temptation
+    066. Yield Not to Temptation - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 066.
+Yield Not to Temptation.
+Yield not to temptation, For yielding is sin, Each vict'ry will help you Some other to win; Fight manfully onward, Dark passions subdue.
+Look ever to Jesus, He'll carry you through.
+Chorus: Ask the Saviour to help you, Comfort, strengthen, and keep you; He is willing to aid you, He will carry you through.
+    keywords:  |
-    keywords: Christ in Song, Yield Not to Temptation, Yield not to temptation, Ask the Savior to help you
+        Christ in Song, adventhymnals, advent hymnals, Yield Not to Temptation, Yield not to temptation.
+Ask the Saviour to help you,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 66. YIELD NOT TO TEMPTATION
+## 066. YIELD NOT TO TEMPTATION
+####  Christ in Song,

 ```txt
 1.